 Securing a commercial truck loan in Canada involves a comprehensive process, with the lending institution meticulously assessing various elements that influence the loan’s terms and interest rates.
 Here are the key areas under scrutiny:

 Securing a commercial truck loan involves a holistic review of the financial capacity of the trucking company, credit history, the truck’s value, and the overall viability of the business.
 Ensuring these elements align favourably can improve the likelihood of loan approval with competitive rates.

 Each payment made towards the truck loan is a step towards owning the truck at the end of the loan’s life.
 This enables the borrower to enjoy the benefits of ownership such as vehicle modifications and/or being able to sell the truck at the end of the loan term.
 This is in contrast to the leasing option, where the lessee simply pays for the privileges of being able to use the truck during the lease period.

-Buying the truck via loan could potentially provide tax benefits as it could potentially qualify for tax savings from depreciation.
+The entire process of buying the truck via loan through a financial institution or credit union, could potentially provide tax benefits as it could potentially qualify for tax savings from depreciation.